-Shape active travel neighbourhoods through an enabling planning system
+Objective 4: Shape active travel neighbourhoods through an active travel focused planning system

 It will take significant, sustained and collaborative investment to retrofit our car-dominated transport network to shift the priority to active travel and succeed in our aim to increase cycling by 300% by 2030.
-To avoid further, more resource-consuming intervention to retrofit our network, it is imperative that we ensure that all new developments are planned and delivered in a way that truly makes active travel the natural choice for short and medium journeys, and as the first/last mile for longer journeys.
+To avoid further, more resourceconsuming intervention to retrofit our network, it is imperative that we ensure that all new developments are planned and delivered in a way that truly makes active travel the natural choice for short and medium journeys, and as the first/last mile for longer journeys.